FrederikTobner/JANUS/book/src/chapter-01-introduction/what-well-build.md

 We're building a **teaching OS**—clarity over performance.
 Linux took 30 years and thousands of contributors to reach its current state.
 We're not competing with that.
 [/!side]

+> TODO: Make sure other stuff that we haven't implemented is mentioned here as well, after we finished the book

-What it *won't* do: network stack, advanced scheduling, POSIX compliance, or graphics.
-Text mode is enough to learn OS concepts.
+What it *won't* do: network stack, advanced scheduling, POSIX compliance.

 > TODO: Consider modeling OS after DOS to some extend (simple, single-user, single-task, and direct hardware access) in the first chapters and then transition to UNIX.
 First we ignore multitasking, user-space, memory protection, etc.